ensinolats/endstone-plugin-builder/README.md

 after the first use the destiny will be saved and you can omit that argument.

-if the prosses presents any errors it should display then and create a log file
+if the process presents any errors it should display then and create a log file